hpacheco/ses/labs/Lab3.md

 5. If you do not get an error response, then you have found a violation of the application's policy.
 6. Repeat steps 3-5 until you find a violation.

 [^10]: You could automate these steps by writing a dedicated random testing procedure and/or using the [OWASP ZAP API](https://www.zaproxy.org/docs/desktop/start/features/api/).
-In principle, such a testing strategy could also be combined with Schemathesis property-based testing (see the [docs](https://schemathesis.readthedocs.io/en/stable/python.html)) or RESTler fuzzing approaches (see the [docs](https://github.com/microsoft/restler-fuzzer/tree/main/restler/checkers)).
+In principle, such a testing strategy could also be combined with Schemathesis property-based testing (see the [docs](https://schemathesis.readthedocs.io/en/stable/python.html)) or RESTler fuzzing (see the [docs](https://github.com/microsoft/restler-fuzzer/tree/main/restler/checkers)) approaches.

 ##### GDPR Data Theft challenge (Extra)